My name is Joseph and I’m a software engineer. I like to exercise, learn, be outdoors, etc. All the boring stuff.

 Great question!
 I will get to the “why” part, but first please let me share with you the “how” I got to where I am with Excel.

 How I got to be a bit of an expert in Excel

-My career actually started in Excel reporting.
-It was 2004 and I was in college studying Engineering Science when I had the chance to work at a company through a friend of mine.
+While my first job was when I was 14 years old and I had a job every year of my life after that, I would say that my career really started when I was starting college.
+I was studying Engineering Science for a 2 year degree when I had the chance to work at a company through a friend of mine.
 The job had to deal with making Excel reports and even though I had no clue what I was doing at the time, I knew it would probably be better than working for Napa or Pep Boys like I was.
 So I took the job.
 I would say that job was the start of my professional career.

 After buying Excel 2000 Formulas, I was well on my way to developing reports, dashboards, and more.
 Eventually my boss started requesting me to do things that I knew required VBA programming, which at that point I bought Microsoft Excel 2000 Power Programming with VBA and joined the VBA forum VBA Express.
 I made friends with some online people like Ken Puls and I followed other Excel sites like Contextures.
 After a while of learning, I decided to join the community and help people out with VBA issues and I really enjoyed it.